 • Keep dogs on leashes and cats in carriers, and make sure they are wearing identification.

-• Have any medications and a supply of pet food and water inside watertight containers, along with your other emergency supplies.
+• Have any medications and a supply of pet food and water inside watertight containers.

 • Call to confirm emergency shelter arrangements for you and your pets.